 The Latter Days Saints are very devoted to their founder, Joseph Smith.
 They’d frequently say: “I testify that Jesus is the Christ and that Joseph Smith was a prophet of God.”
 But was he really God’s prophet?

-1. His first vision, which forms the foundation of Mormonism is plagued with inconsistencies.
-The “official” account of this vision written by Smith himself has been suppressed by the LDS church for over 130 years because it contradicts their commonly believed version that Jesus/God appeared to him to start the LDS church.
+The “official” account of this vision – which forms the bedrock of Mormonism – written by Smith himself has been suppressed by the Latter Day Saints’ church for over 130 years because it contradicts their commonly believed version that Jesus/God appeared to him to start the Mormon church.

-This was supposed to be a temple to be built in Missouri in his time, but it never came to be as the Mormons were later driven away from Missouri.
+This was supposed to be a temple to be built in Missouri in his time, but it never came to past as the Mormons were later driven away from Missouri.

-5. He claimed that Jesus conferred on him the Melchizedek priesthood which is to be passed down to others.
-But this directly contradicts Hebrews 7:24 which says that Christ has an untransferable Priesthood.
+He claimed that Jesus conferred on him the Melchizedek priesthood which is to be passed down to others.
+But this directly contradicts Hebrews 7:24 which says that Christ has a nontransferable Priesthood.

 6. He taught heresies and blasphemies:

 “Come on! ye prosecutors! ye false swearers!
 All hell, boil over!
 Ye burning mountains, roll down your lava! for I will come out on the top at last.
 I have more to boast of than ever any man had.
 I am the only man that has ever been able to keep a whole church together since the days of Adam.
 A large majority of the whole have stood by me.
 Neither Paul, John, Peter, nor Jesus ever did it.
 I boast that no man ever did such a work as I. The followers of Jesus ran away from Him; but the Latter-day Saints never ran away from me yet” (History of The Church, B. H. Roberts edition, originally 1902, 6:408-9)